 Welcome to the online home of Out Loud Chorus!

 Would you like to sing with Out Loud Chorus?We'd love to have you!
 Come out and see if we're the right group for you.
-Our next new member nights are listed above in New Members.
+Our next new member nights are January 25 and February 1, 2016.

 About UsOut Loud Chorus is a non-auditioned community chorus.
 Most of our members identify as lesbian, gay, bisexual or transgender, but there is no test and we are open to all who consider themselves allies of the LGBT community.
 Really it is all about having fun and working hard together to make good music and put on a great show.
 And our practice CD's and sectional rehearsals help with learning the notes for those who don't read music.

 Paul Haebig, Director for the Out Loud Chorus

 Paul Haebig, DMA, has been with Out Loud Chorus since 2010 as our accompanist, and this year steps up to the podium as director.
 Paul has enjoyed a varied musical career as a choir director, accompanist, and organist.
 In 2012 he earned the degree of Doctor of Musical Arts in organ performance and sacred music from the University of Michigan, where he studied with Marilyn Mason.
 Paul received his M.Mus. in church music from the University of Michigan, and his B.Mus. in organ performance from the Oberlin College Conservatory of Music.